LearningLocker/docs/src/guides-inserting.md

 ... | ...

 ## Identify Sources
-At this stage, you should identifiy where the statement will be constructed and transmitted for each recipe that you identified earlier.
+At this stage, you should identify where the statement will be constructed and transmitted for each recipe that you identified earlier.
 You should consider whether you will be sending statements from the [client-side](https://en.wikipedia.org/wiki/Client-side) or the [server-side](https://en.wikipedia.org/wiki/Server-side) for each recipe as this will effect the transmission implementation.

 ## Implementing Transmission
 At this stage, you can start planning and implementing the transmission of statements to your Learning Locker instance via the [xAPI HTTP Interface](../http-xapi).
 However, there are a number of things listed below that you should consider before you begin.